Skip to content

 TRENDS OF SAVING AND CAPITAL FORMATION IN THE INDIAN ECONOMY

 Estimates of physical capital formation in the post-independence period have been prepared mainly by the Central Statistical Organisation (C.S.O.) from time to time.
-The Central Statistical Organisation has been preparing estimates of saving and capital formation as per of the National Accounts Statistics (NAS).
-Recently, the CSO has shifted the base year to 1999-2000 and to provide a long-term saving and capital formation data.
+(BCom Savings and Investments in India Notes Study Material)

 The internal sources of savings may be classified into three broad sectors: